cadm-inc/osdm-extensions/markdown/ky_migrator/0.3/KEYSIGHT-MIGRATOR/KEYSIGHT_MM_ASSISTED_CHECKIN.dia.md

      * _Type mismatch_ - Components of different type (part/assembly) have the same name.
      * _Local_ - More than one local component of the same type have the same name.
      * _Database ID_ - name revision and status of a component with that name in the database
+  9. Option to automatically focus on the component selected for conflict resolution when checked.
-  9. The number of distinct components sharing the same model name.
+  10. The number of distinct components sharing the same model name.
-  10. Options to resolve the name conflict.
+  11. Options to resolve the name conflict.
 Model name conflicts are resolved pairwise.
 Hence it might be necessary to resolve more than one conflict for the same model name.

       The resolution options depend on the context of conflict: